-In this section, we study the completely atomic and RIDF properties.
-We begin by outlining the motivation behind their introduction and then clarify how they interface with the U-FF property.
+In this section, we investigate the sub-atomic and RIDF properties.
+We first introduce these notions and examine their relationship with the U-FF property.

-Recall that an integral domain $D$ is called a completely atomic monoid if every nonunit divisor of an atomic element of $D$ is atomic in $D$.
-It is immediate that every atomic domain (resp., monoid) is completely atomic.
-However, an antimatter domain is by definition completely atomic, yet it is certainly not atomic.
-For other examples of completely atomic domains that fail to be atomic, see Examples~\ref{EP1}, \ref{EP2}, \ref{EP3}, and \ref{Ep4}.
-Another subclass of completely atomic domains is the class of AP-domains, since every AP-domain is a U-UFD by \cite[Lemma 2.2]{CZ}.
-On the other hand, a completely atomic domain need not be a U-FFD.
-For instance, it is enough to consider an atomic domain that is not IDF. \begin{Ep} Consider the additive submonoid of $\Q_+$
+Recall that an integral domain $D$ is called a sub-atomic domain if every nonunit divisor of an atomic element of $D$ is atomic in $D$.
+It is immediate that every atomic domain (resp., monoid) is sub-atomic.
+However, an antimatter domain is, by definition, sub-atomic, yet it is not atomic unless it is a field.
+For other examples of sub-atomic domains that fail to be atomic, see Examples~\ref{EP1}, \ref{EP2}, \ref{EP3}, and \ref{Ep4}.
+Another subclass of sub-atomic domains is the class of AP-domains, since every AP-domain is a U-UFD by \cite[Lemma 2.2]{CZ}.
+On the other hand, a sub-atomic domain need not be a U-FFD.
+For instance, it is enough to consider an atomic domain that is not IDF, see \cite[Examples~2.7(a) and~4.1]{AAZ90}.

-Clearly, the monoid $M$ is a BFM, hence it is atomic.
-In particular, $M$ is a completely atomic monoid.
-However, $M$ is not an IDF-monoid since $1+r$ divides $3$ in $M$ for every $r\in\Q_+$ with $0\leq r<1$.
-Thus, $M$ is not a U-FFM.

-Now let $K$ be a field and consider the Puiseux algebra $D:=K[M]$.
-Then $D$ is an atomic domain which is not IDF, see \cite[Examples~2.7(a) and~4.1]{AAZ90}.
-Hence $D$ is a completely atomic domain but not a U-FFD. \end{Ep}